Chatbot Analytics: The 7 Most Important Metrics To Track Success

 3. Integrating bot into existing workflows e.g. CRMs and chat systems

-It’s also good to know how much support you’ll get with the price.
+It’s also good to know how much customer support you’ll get with the price.
 Are you on your own after configuration or will you get continued expert support?

 7. Time to go live